What is this page about

 Who can connect to TCDconnect?

-- Students can connect to the TCDconnect service once they have completed online registration for Trinity at my.tcd.ie, and have a valid Trinity username and password.
+- Students can connect to the TCDconnect service using their valid Trinity username and password.

-- New students should note that you are provided with your Trinity username and initial password in an in-tray message on your my.tcd.ie portal, once you have fully completed online registration there.
+- New students should note that you are provided with your Trinity username and initial password in an in-tray message on your my.tcd.ie portal during online registration.

 What are the TCDconnect hardware and software requirements?

 By requiring that all Windows and macOS laptops have the latest updates the chances of a virus or malware outbreak on the TCDconnect wired and Wi-Fi networks are greatly reduced.
 The TCDwifi network is hidden and encrypted so that only Trinity students can connect to it.
 These measures help keep your data and the network service secure.

 Although open, unencrypted networks are easier to connect to they are not as secure and any information you submit online could be intercepted.
 You can read more about the benefits of the TCDconnect NAC system.